 - Break large assignments into smaller tasks.

-- Plan for additional time for training and learning.
+- Allow extra time for training and learning.

 - Create and use daily “to-do” lists, step-by-step checklists.